-Current income tax
+Corporate income tax

-Income tax on the statement of income for the year comprises current tax and deferred tax.
+Income tax on the statement of income for the period comprises current tax and deferred tax.

-Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantially enacted at the balance sheet date, and any adjustment to tax payable in respect of previous years.
+Current tax is the expected tax payable on the taxable income for the period, using tax rates enacted or substantially enacted at the balance sheet date, and any adjustment to tax payable in respect of previous years.